siyuan-bruce/Quantum-Finance/README.md

 #### **2022**
 - **Quantum Proof of Work with Parametrized Quantum Circuits** (M. Y. Shalaginov and M. Dubrovsky) [MIT]
-  - This paper introduces a QPoW that involes a random quantum circuits which can not be simulated efficiently by classical computers.
+  - introduce a QPoW that involes a random quantum circuits which can not be simulated efficiently by classical computers.
 - **Publicly verifiable quantum money from random lattices.** (A. B. Khesin, J. Z. Lu, and P. W. Shor) [MIT, Harvard]